Mojahidmohd/Shopping-Site/README.md

 ## Notes

-- EC2 runs in **public subnets**, ALB routes traffic to EC2.
+- EC2 runs in **public subnets**, ALB routes traffic to EC2
-- To run EC2 in **private subnets**, NAT Gateway is required for S3 and manage EC2.
+- To run EC2 in **private subnets**, NAT Gateway is required for S3 and manage EC2
-- Cognito integration injects values into `index.html` during boot.
+- Cognito integration injects values into `index.html` during boot
 - DB tables will be created in RDS are products and cart

 ---